-There are not controls on this space-saving headset.
-Instead, Microsoft includes an expanded plugin adapter, very similar to the in-box mic the controller uses.
+There are no controls on this space-saving headset.
+Instead, Microsoft includes an expanded plugin adapter, similar to the controller’s in-box mic.
 Plug this into your controller, and you can mute, change the volume, and alternate chat volume balance.
 On Xbox systems, this controller-based control option is welcome, and timesaving compared to reaching up to buttons on the headset itself.
 However,m if you want a pair with inline controls, check out our Razer Carcharias review.

 Related: If you like lightweight headsets, check out the Performance Designed Products Afterglow Wireless Gaming Headset.

 With “stereo” in the name, it’s pretty obvious what sort of sound Microsoft offers here.
-With those extra-large earcups and the 40mm neodynium drivers, this stereo is probably better than what you’re used to, although it’s still a far cry from surround sound.
+With those extra-large earcups and the 40mm neodymium drivers, this stereo is probably better than what you’re used to, although it’s still a far cry from surround sound.
 There’s very little directionality, and bass tends to be soft at lower volumes – although this improves when you crank the sound up.
 You can read our Harman AKG GHS-1 review for another stereo headset option.

 See also: Mad Catz Gears Of War 3 Dolby 7 1 Surround Headset review.